yjl450/networking-project/HOWTO.md

     $ python backend/server.py

-This will launch the server and hosting the pre-built frontend files.
+This will launch the server at `localhost:5000` and hosting the pre-built frontend files.

 The server requires dependencies: Flask, Flask-Socketio, which can be installed by running

     $ pip install flask flask-socketio